timo-cmd2/sccm-lab/README.md

 - setup winsrv 2012 R2 iso
 - custom packaging logic using wget and yaml
 - setup mssql server
-- testing environment using docker
+- testing environment using vagrant
 - deployment on unreachable client will end with a wake-on-lan forcer
 - more to follow **wip**...